brave/brave-ads-docs/docs/advertiser-policies/policies.md

 - Content targeting expecting mothers

 Note: While currently unavailable, advertising to restricted categories may become available in the future.

+## Website and page requirements

+- Advertiser website must have Terms of Service and/or Privacy Policy.
+- Advertiser website must be reachable (load properly).
+- Advertiser website must be in the same language as both the ads and the primary language(s) of the country or region(s) targeted by ad campaigns, and/or have options to translate content upon arrival.

 ## Redirect links